foolzz/bungeehub/web/README.md

-# BungeeHub Web Frontend
+# DeliveryHub Web Frontend

-User-facing web interface for the BungeeHub community delivery network.
+User-facing web interface for the DeliveryHub community delivery network.

 ## Features

-- **Landing Page**: Information about BungeeHub and how it works
+- **Landing Page**: Information about DeliveryHub and how it works
 - **Authentication**: Login and registration for hub hosts and customers
 - **Dashboard**: User profile and quick actions
 - **Responsive Design**: Built with Tailwind CSS for mobile and desktop